Blog

 2.2 Definition 2

-“An organized system that uses observational study methods to collect consistent data (clinical and other) to evaluate specific outcomes for a population defined by a particular disease, condition, or exposure, and one or more predetermined scientific, clinical, or policy Serves a purpose.”
+"An organized system that uses observational study methods to collect uniform data (clinical and other) to evaluate specific outcomes for a population defined by a particular disease, condition or exposure, and that serves one or more predetermined scientific, clinical or policy purposes."

 (Source: Gliklich RE et al., 2010)

-In principle, medical registers are sensible and useful because they generate necessary medical care data under everyday conditions. register
+In general, medical registries are useful and beneficial because they generate necessary medical care data under everyday conditions

-• create the conditions for safe medical operations and continuous quality improvement,
+• They create the conditions for safe medical operations and continuous quality improvement,

-• create market observation knowledge and generate important product information for medical device manufacturers and knowledge for their market research and new developments,
+• They create market observation knowledge and generate important product information for medical device manufacturers, as well as knowledge for their market research and new developments

-• offer the opportunity of an “early warning system” to detect abnormalities at an early stage and avoid repeat damage,
+• offer the chance of an "early warning system" to detect anomalies early and avoid recurring damage,

 • provide answers to the questions:

-• Where and why did the incident occur?
+• Where and why did this incident occur?

-• What role do the product, doctor and patient play?
+• What role do the product, the doctor, and the patient play?

-• What conclusions do we draw from this for quality improvements for the product in terms of its safety and performance/effectiveness?
+• What conclusions can we draw from this regarding quality improvements for the product in terms of its safety and performance/effectiveness?

-In addition, effects from registry data can provide evidence of or evidence of clinical benefit and are therefore an important contribution to clinical follow-up (post-market clinical follow-up, PMCF).
+Furthermore, effects from registry data can provide an indication of or evidence of clinical benefit and are therefore an important contribution to post-market clinical follow-up (PMCF).

-“Post-marketing clinical follow-up shall be understood as an ongoing process to update the clinical assessment in accordance with Article 61 and Part A of this Annex and shall be addressed in the manufacturer's post-marketing surveillance plan.
-During post-market clinical follow-up, the manufacturer proactively collects and assesses clinical data resulting from the use in or on humans of a CE-marked product placed on the market or put into service in accordance with the relevant conformity assessment procedure for its intended purpose Body to confirm the safety and performance over the expected life of the product, to ensure the continued acceptability of the identified risks and to identify emerging risks on the basis of relevant evidence."
+"Post-market clinical follow-up is to be understood as an ongoing process for updating the clinical evaluation in accordance with Article 61 and Part A of this Annex and is addressed in the manufacturer's post-market surveillance plan.
+In post-market clinical follow-up, the manufacturer proactively collects and evaluates clinical data arising from the use in or on the human body of a CE-marked product that has been placed on the market or put into service within the scope of its intended purpose in accordance with the relevant conformity assessment procedure, in order to confirm the safety and performance during the expected lifetime of the product, to ensure the continuing acceptability of the identified risks, and to identify emerging risks based on relevant evidence."

 (MDR, Annex XIV Part B)